In the previous entry, we talked about number systems, representation of numbers, and positional systems.

 = 180

-This equation is also equivalent to this sequence
+This equation is also equivalent to this succession

-Now let’s see the reverse process, changing a decimal number to a BaseN.
-In this case, it is easiest to divide and calculate remainders.
+Now let’s see the reverse process converting a decimal number to a BaseN.
+In this case, the simplest thing is that we will divide and calculate remainders.

 45 / 4 = 11, remainder 1